NotHeckerHack/Spam-bot-and-a-talk-bot/README.md

 ## infomation
-This is a spam bot so when you turn it off
+This is a spam bot so when you do the stop command YOU have to run it again.
+This was coded on replit